Treatment for PTSD

 Dysregulation of the stress system, including the hypothalamic-pituitary-adrenal (HPA) axis and the locus caeruleus/norepinephrine-sympathetic nervous system (SNS), is involved in the pathophysiology of PTSD.
 The HPA axis that coordinates the hormonal response to stress, which activates the LC-noradrenergic system, is implicated in the over-consolidation of memories that occurs in the aftermath of trauma.

-Neuroanatomy
+Neuroanatomy and PTSD

-In the PTSD patients the brain areas being affected are the prefrontal cortex, amygdala, and hippocampus.
-The prefrontal cortex is responsible for planning complex cognitive behaviour, decision making, and moderating social behaviour.
+In the PTSD patients, the brain areas being affected are the prefrontal cortex, amygdala, and hippocampus.
+The prefrontal cortex is responsible for planning complex cognitive behaviour, decision-making, and moderating social behaviour.
 PTSD patients have inhibited brain activity in such areas of the prefrontal cortex as the dorsal and rostral anterior cingulate cortices and the ventromedial cortex.
 These brain areas are involved in the process of experiencing and regulating emotions.

 History of PTSD.
 War and Psychology

-PTSD combat trauma in Vietnam war.
+combat trauma in Vietnam war.
 The picture reflects the Vietnam war trauma affecting soldiers and civilians.
 In the front of the picture an American soldier in combat dress is carrying a mortar.
 In the background burning Vietnamese wooden house in the middle of a jungle.
 The Vietnam war initiated intense research on PTSD

 “Shell Shock” and “War Neurosis”

 The trauma of World War II influenced many of the founders of psychodynamic psychology.
-Paradoxically, contact with war victims, including children helped develop theoretical foundations and effective treatment methods for PTSD.
+Paradoxically, contact with war victims, including children, helped develop theoretical foundations and effective treatment methods for PTSD.

 Establishing PTSD Diagnosis